oban-bg/oban/README.md

   slow queue can't back up other faster queues.

-- **Queue Control** — Queues can be started, stopped, paused, resumed and scaled independently at runtime across _all_ running nodes (even in environments like Heroku, without distributed Erlang).
+- **Queue Control** — Queues can be started, stopped, paused, resumed and scaled independently at runtime locally or across _all_ running nodes (even in environments like Heroku, without distributed Erlang).

 - **Resilient Queues** — Failing queries won't crash the entire supervision tree, instead they trip a circuit breaker and will be retried again in the future.